|

 A Fake Fireplace with Mantel DIY

-Today we are adding a fake fireplace with mantel in our new house.
-For whatever unimaginable reason instead of installing a fireplace and mantel upstairs, they opted for a hideous wood stove in the basement.
-I am so excited to be doing this home improvement project as I know its going to make a huge difference.
-Today we are building a faux fireplace with mantel to solve the first problem.
-The fake fireplace provides a focal point to our livingroom and gives me a pretty mantel to decorate for the holidays.
-So far the heating stove remains hidden in the basement, we will solve that eyesore another day.
+Today we are adding a DIY faux fireplace mantel in our new house.
+For whatever unimaginable reason instead of installing a real fireplace mantel upstairs, the builders opted for a wood stove in the basement.
+I am so excited to be doing this home improvement project as I know it’s going to make a huge difference.
+The DIY faux fireplace is a great way to provide a great focal point in our living room and give me a pretty mantel to decorate for the holiday season.
+The heating stove remains hidden in the basement, solving that eyesore will have to wait for another day.

-This post has very complete step by step instructions that may make this project seem more complicated than it actually is.
-Hubs built this with a broken right wrist and cast.
-The two of us built our fireplace in one day, and took two days to refinish and tile it.
-Our fake fireplace dimensions will likely be different then ours, but we included instructions for measuring so you can do the same thing with any fireplace surround you fall in love with.
+This post has very complete step-by-step instructions that may make this project seem more complicated than it is.
+It didn’t take a long time to build.
+The two of us built our faux fireplace in one day, even with Hubs having a broken right wrist and cast.
+Then two days to refinish and tile it. replace in one day and it took two days to refinish and tile it.
+Our faux fireplace dimensions will likely be different than yours, but we included instructions for measuring so you can do the same thing with any fireplace surround you fall in love with.

-The first step was to find a fireplace surround for an affordable price.
-It awhile to find the right one, but we found a large fireplace surround for $50 from facebook market place and I love it.
+After finding the right spot and having a general idea of the size and style of your own fireplace, you need to find a fireplace surround for an affordable price.
+It took a while to find the right one, but it was worth the wait.
+We found this fireplace surround for $50 on a marketplace Facebook page and I love it.
 The best part was its stylish farmhouse look and the surround is quite large.

 Second hand white fireplace surround for Faux Fireplace

-The second step was to measure the fireplace surround for base, insert, and the depth we could have.
-As our living room is small I didn’t want the base any deeper than 8 inches.
+The second step was to measure the faux fireplace mantel surround for a base, insert, and the depth we needed.
+As our living room is small I didn’t want the base any deeper than 8 inches or it would impact traffic flow through our small room.

 Supplies for a Fake Fireplace